pcarbo/kyoto/README.md

 understanding the features of advanced intercross lines is not the central objective of this module, it will be useful to observe them as we progress.

+*Talk briefly about the fear conditioning phenotypes, and the coat coat traits.*

 ###Getting started